ShxdxwyZ/DA_Group7/README.md

 - Receive and store results in a .json file

 Our application must also include a "Test case" with the appropriate test function(s) to test our application.

+# Usage

+For best readability on the output(s) in the terminal, use the "--nolog" argument alongside the usual "scrapy runspider" command.